Console Treatment of VOID vs. TRASH

 >> ~

-BUT as I explain in "Why doesn't PRINT return VOID or GHOST", there is a bit of a pitfall.
-Voids are friendly in terms of opting out of things:
+BUT as I explain in "Why doesn't PRINT return VOID", there is a bit of a pitfall.
+VOIDs (heavy or otherwise) are friendly in terms of opting out of things:

 >> append [a b c] print "If PRINT returned void..."